Image Credit: Albert Bridge

 There are three exceptions to this rule:

 Every line of electric fencing needs to be supported by tying off to a brace post at both ends of the fence line.
 However, the traditional H-braces used for barbed wire cattle fencing are overkill for most electric fences because you are not building a high-tension fence.
 Use Angle Braces for multi-strand boundary fences and the even simpler Bedlog Brace on single-wire electric fences.
-You will find images and descriptions of how to build angle braces and bedlog braces on page 74 of Grass-Fed Cattle.
+You will find images and descriptions of how to build angle braces and bedlog braces on page 74 of my book, Grass-Fed Cattle: how to produce and market natural beef.

 Insulator quality matters.
 Cheap post insulators will eventually allow some of the power on the fence line to bleed off the electric fence wires into the posts, causing electrical shorts and draining away valuable power.